Fused vs. Non-Fused Disconnects: How to Choose Correctly

 A fusible safety switch is the go-to solution when you need to provide or supplement protection at the equipment level.
 It acts as both a switch and a local OCPD, making it an essential component for providing branch-circuit protection where none exists or where specific protection characteristics are required.

-The fuses inside the switch are selected based on the load characteristics and the required ampere interrupting rating (AIR), which is the maximum fault current the fuse can safely clear.
-This is directly related to the overall short-circuit current rating (SCCR) of the equipment assembly.
+The fuses inside the switch are selected to match load characteristics and to have sufficient interrupting capacity for the available fault current at that location (often expressed as an ampere interrupting rating, AIC or IR).
+This selection is directly related to the overall short-circuit current rating (SCCR) of the equipment assembly.
 For complex systems, selecting specific fuse types (e.g., time-delay for motors) may be part of a larger coordination study to ensure that the nearest upstream OCPD trips first during a fault, minimizing downtime for the rest of the facility.

 The Non-Fusible Safety Switch: Relying on Upstream Protection